 We cover e-visits for common conditions such as cough/cold, nausea/vomiting, pink eye, urinary tract infection, sore throat, sinus problems, constipation or diarrhea.
-To access an e-visit with a Kaiser Permanente Provider, log in to your kp.org member account on your desktop, laptop, or tablet and fill out a questionnaire about your symptoms.
+To access an e-visit, log in to your kp.org member account on your desktop, laptop, or tablet and fill out a questionnaire about your symptoms.
 A nurse will get back to you with a care plan, usually within six hours.
 If needed, a prescription may be sent to your pharmacy.
 E-visits may include secure chat instant messaging.
-To request an e-visit with an In-Network Provider who is not a Kaiser Permanente Provider, or with an Out-of-Network Provider, contact that provider's office.